Diocese of Youngstown: Sex abuse

-In 2013, the diocese settled 11 sexual abuse lawsuits brought by former high school students in Warren who had been sexually abused by Brother Stephen Baker, a Franciscan friar.
-Serving as a baseball coach at John F. Kennedy High School, he abused teenage boys under the pretense of providing athletic massages.
+In 2013, the diocese settled 11 sexual abuse lawsuits brought by former high school students in Warren who had been sexually abused by Stephen Baker, a Franciscan friar.
 When the settlement was announced, Baker committed suicide at his monastery in Pennsylvania.
-In September 2016, the Diocese of Youngstown and Baker's former religious order were ordered to pay $900,000 to settle 28 more claims of sexual abuse by him.
+In 2016, the diocese and the Franciscans were ordered to pay $900,000 to settle 28 more claims of sexual abuse by him.
 In October 2018, the diocese released a list of over 30 priests and other clergy with credible accusations of sexual abuse of minors.